douglasmiranda/ddpt/README.md

 Basically it runs migrations and add a superuser with username **a** and password **a**.

 If for some reason you still have a problem with volume permissions, there's a fix in the Makefile too, just run `make fix-volume-permission`.

+## Usage - Deployment/Production

+I'm still working in the Deployment/Production docs, but you can check at [deployment/](%7B%7Bcookiecutter.django_project_name%7D%7D/deployment).

+My plan is to briefly talk and/or give examples about Provisioning (Terraform), Configuration Management (Ansible), Object Storage, Docker and more.

 ## Why Am I doing things this way?